-ESSB 6168 Operating Budget- Supplemental (Chapter 357, Laws of 2020) Effective July 1, 2020, the budget provided funding to:
+Engrossed Substitute Senate Bill (ESSB) 6168 (Chapter 357, Laws of 2020), Operating Budget- Supplemental Effective July 1, 2020.
+The budget provided funding to:

-- Eliminate the supplied shelter grant standard for the Aged, Blind, or Disabled; TANF; RCA; and PWA programs. - Eliminate the mid-certification review for ABD recipients age 65 years or older. - Implement legislation passed in the 2020 session, including Child Support Pass-through (2SSB 5144), Trafficking Victim Assistance (3SSB 5164), and Revising Economic Assistance Programs (2SSB 6478 and 2SHB 2441). - Provide implicit bias training and continuation of the Poverty Reduction Workgroup Steering Committee.
+Eliminate the supplied shelter grant standard for the Aged, Blind, or Disabled; TANF; RCA; and PWA programs.

-- Continue implementation of the federally compliant Asset Verification System for asset based Medicaid eligibility system. - Fund a Department of Commerce housing assistance pilot program for recipients of Social Security Administration assistance in King, Snohomish, Pierce, Kitsap, Thurston, and Clark counties.
+- Eliminate the mid-certification review for ABD recipients age 65 years or older. - Implement legislation passed in the 2020 session, including Child Support Pass-through (2SSB 5144), Trafficking Victim Assistance (3SSB 5164), and Revising Economic Assistance Programs (2SSB 6478 and 2SHB 2441). - Provide implicit bias training and continuation of the Poverty Reduction Workgroup Steering Committee. - Continue implementation of the federally compliant Asset Verification System for asset-based Medicaid eligibility system. - Fund a Department of Commerce housing assistance pilot program for recipients of Social Security Administration assistance in King, Snohomish, Pierce, Kitsap, Thurston, and Clark counties.
 This directly impacts ESA clients (e.g. Aged, Blind, or Disabled program) who transition to federal disability assistance.

-2SSB 5144 Implementing child support passthrough payments (Chapter 349, Laws of 2020)
+Second Substitute Senate Bill (2SSB) 5144 (Chapter 349, Laws of 2020), Implementing child support pass-through payments.
 Effective February 1, 2021 this bill reinstated child support pass-through for families receiving Temporary Assistance for Needy Families.
 Child support collections are passed through up to \$50 per month for TANF families with one child, and up to \$100 per month for families with two or more children.
-These amounts do count against a family's TANF grant, however it is factored into their food benefit eligibility.
+These amounts do not count against a family's TANF grant; however, it is factored into their food benefit eligibility.